Joe Amos PgDip/MBACP

 Counsellor and Psychotherapist

-Habitual patterns can be deeply isolating and is often accompanied by shame, anxiety, low self-worth, or difficulties in relationships.
+Habitual patterns can be deeply isolating and are often accompanied by shame, anxiety, low self-worth, or difficulties in relationships.
 My approach is person-centred, trauma-informed, and grounded in both lived experience and professional training.
+I provide a confidential, non-judgemental space to explore what’s happening and begin the process of change.

 I am a qualified counsellor and psychotherapist.
 I hold a Post Graduate Qualification in Counselling and Psychotherapy from Cumbria University, an approved provider of training programmes.
 Prior to establishing my private practice, I worked as a counsellor in colleges and recovery centres.
 I currently offer counselling to Red Rose Recovery, Kendal college and Physicians Anonymous — a peer-support network for doctors facing burnout, stress, and related challenges. (https://physiciansanonymous.org/coaches-and-mentors/)